Variational Estimators of the Degree-corrected Latent Block Model for Bipartite Networks: Simulation studies

 We measure the accuracy of clustering by the adjusted Rand index \citep{vinh2010information}, which is a widely-used measure for comparing two partitions.
 The zero value of the index corresponds to two independent partitions, and higher values indicate better agreement.
 All reported adjusted Rand index values in the figures below were based on 200 replicates.
+The error bars represent the range of plus or minus one standard deviation.
+To enhance readability, we jitter the error bars along the x-axis.
+However, all methods correspond to the same $r$ values, namely $r=0.4, 0.6, 0.8$, and 1.